Mailx is an intelligent mail processing system with good features to send and receive email available on Unix OS.

-In this article, I will cover basics of mailx command with some working example.
-We will use heirloom mailx utility.
+In this article, I will cover basics of mailx command with example.
+We will use Heirloom mailx utility.
 Use yum info mailx to check if mailx available on your Unix system.

 yum install heirloom-mailx

-You can refer http://heirloom.sourceforge.net/mailx.html details information about this utility and also refer UNIX man mailx page.
-Here I am going to mention minimum required options you should know to use it in a practical world.
+Refer http://heirloom.sourceforge.net/mailx.html for detail information about this utility.
+You can also refer UNIX man mailx page.
+Below are minimum required options you should know to use it in a practical world.

 mailx [-s subject] [-a attachment ] [-c cc-addr] [-b bcc-addr] [-r from-addr] [-h hops] [-A account] [-S variable[=value]] to-addr

 - -s – subject of an email.
 Mention it in double quotes if it contains space

 - -a – attach the given filename to message